 At WPOven you will provide SSH access, through which you can easily access the File Manager and edit your .htaccess file.

-Step 1: First you need to enable SSH access for the site.
+Step 1: First you need to enable SSH access to the site.
 To do this you need to access the site from the WPOven dashboard.

 Navigate to the ‘Tools’ section.